Glossary of Terms

 Atypical Parkinsonism (also called parkinsonism, or parkinson-plus)

 Brain conditions that share features of Parkinson’s such as bradykinesia, rigidity, shuffling gait and balance problems.
-Unlike PD, these conditions have early walking and, balance, problems are less responsive to medical therapy.
+Unlike PD, these conditions have early walking and balance problems, which are less responsive to medical therapy.

 Autonomic Nervous System